 Ankle Surgery: Bone Fusion vs. Joint Replacement

 The gold-standard surgery for treating bone-on-bone ankle pain has been ankle fusion or arthrodesis.
-Within the last decade, medical device companies have introduced a new generation of artificial ankles that are designed to better mimic the natural movements of this complex joint, making replacement an increasingly popular choice.
+Within the last decade, medical device companies have introduced a new generation of artificial ankles that are designed to better mimic the natural movements of this complex joint, making joint replacement an increasingly popular choice.

 How do you know which option is best?
 Here’s how two patients weighed the pros and cons.